Yellowstone National Park Elopement Guide

 Mammoth Chapel

 This location is great not just for big weddings, but it’s also great for elopements too!
-In addition to a wedding permit, a reservation (and additional reservation fee of $100) is also required to use the Mammoth Chapel.
+A $300 application fee is also required to use the Mammoth Chapel.
 Please make a reservation by calling (307) 344-2203.

 Wedding Portrait Spots in Yellowstone